Cryogenic infrared astronomy from space has seen steady development since the

 In this tradition, each of SAFIR's key technical areas will rely heavily on the

-experience of the JWST, Herschel, Planck, and SPICA missions, but will also incorporate
+experience of the JWST, Herschel, Planck, and SPICA missions, but will also

 potential mission concept